DZ Stone

 NONFICTION BOOKS

 D.Z.Stone authored the acclaimed biography of Kati and Willi Salcer, No Past Tense: Love and Survival in the Shadow of the Holocaust (Vallentine Mitchell; October 2019).
-No Past Tense is now in over 650 university libraries and taught in college courses on the Holocaust, Jewish Literature and Refugee Studies.
+No Past Tense is now in close to 700 university libraries and taught in college courses on the Holocaust, Jewish Literature and Refugee Studies.
+Additionally, a copy of No Past Tense is permanently housed in the climate-controlled Shapell Center of the United States Holocaust Memorial Museum.

 She is also author of Part One of the two-part book, A Fairy Tale Unmasked: The Teacher and the Nazi Slaves (Vallentine Mitchell; February 2021).
-The German publisher Schüren-Verlag will publish a German translation of Part One in Spring 2023.
+In Part One, Stone chronicles the German teacher Dieter Vaupel and his students uncovering their town's hidden Nazi Past.
+Schüren-Verlag published a German translation of Part One in Spring 2023.
+In September 2024, Dr. Vaupel was awarded the Order of Merit of the Federal Republic of Germany, the country's highest non-military honor.

 FICTION